top of page

 Application Information:

 This position would involve both in-person and remote work.
 Interested applicants are invited to submit a cover letter and CV to Drs.
-Liu and Burke.
-Any questions regarding this position may be directed to Margarid Turnamian at MGHmoodandbehaviorlab@gmail.com.
+Liu, Burke, and Collins.
+Any questions regarding this position may be directed to MGHmoodandbehaviorlab@gmail.com.
 The deadline is rolling.

 bottom of page